alfaaarex/awesome-tweaks/README.md

  **What is it?** Picom is a compositor for X, and a fork of Compton

- **Installation:** [Click here](https://github.com/yshui/picom) to visit the official github repository.
+ **Installation:** [Click here](https://github.com/yshui/picom) to visit the official GitHub repository.

+## 9. SecureUxTheme

+ **Supported:** Windows

+ **What is it?** A secure boot compatible in-memory UxTheme patcher.

+ **Installation:** Access [namazso's GitHub repo](https://github.com/namazso/SecureUxTheme) to download or compile the app.

-## Contribute:
+## Contributing

-Do you wanna contribute to the repo?
+Do you want to contribute to the repository?
 Well, just use this format and insert what you want, a line after the latest entry.

 ```
 ## {Sl.
 No} Name of tweak